nubart/blog-en/_posts/2017-12-08-how-to-get-visitor-data-museum.md

 layout: post
 comments: true
 published: true
-title:  "How to get visitor data for your museum"
+title:  "How to get visitor data for your museum (updated 2022)"
 description: "Before doing research about the audience of your museum, you need to collect data first.
 This may not be as easy as it sounds."
 slug: "how-to-get-visitors-data-museum"
 date:   2017-12-08